LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Elementa/Monoliths/Gravolith.md

 *1 charge per encounter*

 ##### Gravolesce
 The Gravolith can reform its larger self from its remaining subdivided parts.
-After doing so
+After doing so damage output is multiplied by the fraction of remaining subdivisions when reforming.

 *1 charge per encounter*